Gruschtel/Keep-in-touch/README.md

 ![Version][version-image]

 # Keep in Touch
-In the project work a progressive web application for Android and IOS was created, which allows users to share text-based content with a contact list.
+n this project work a progressive web application for Android and IOS was created, which allows users to share text-based content with a contact list.
 The app contains a registration and a login, but no unnecessary sensitive data is required.
 All stored data is managed via a REST-Api in connection with a MySQL database.
 As a registered user I can write and share text messages.
 Users can be found via a username and can be added to a friends list and removed later.
 All people who are in the app's own contact list can view and read content from me.

 For the app we will develop a user-friendly Ionic frontend, which is especially designed for mobile users.
 It will be extended by a backend for data management.
 The backend will be realized via the framework Spring Boot, which runs in a docker container environment and manages the user generated data via a MySQL database.